 Candidates will not be discriminated on the basis of gender, age, ethnic, national or social origin, religion or belief, sexual orientation, language, disability, political opinion and social or economic condition.

-Applications to the AMAROUT programme are evaluated in batches according to quarterly cut-off dates.
+As mentioned above, applications to the AMAROUT program are evaluated in batches according to quarterly cut-off dates.
 The selection process and its timing are as follows: